 The demand for healthcare is increasing at a fast pace.
-The number of people with chronic diseases increase as a result of the aging population.
+The number of people with chronic diseases increases as a result of the aging population.
 Better healthcare has led to an increase in life expectancy.
 This increase in demand for healthcare is exerting a constant pressure on healthcare systems.

-Therefore, prevention rather than treatment of diseases is growing importance.
+Therefore, prevention rather than treatment of diseases is of growing importance.
 Medical diagnostics moves from current, cost-intensive, centralized diagnostics after the onset of a disease, to the detection and prevention at the earliest possible stage by new (handheld) diagnostic instruments.
 Handheld diagnostics and treatments make point-of-care diagnostics, as well as better critical care, possible.
+Miniaturization of medical devices can bring healthcare from the clinic towards the practitioner/patient and even further directly to a patient's home.
+Bringing the best possible healthcare to the patient is important.
+Non-invasive diagnostics and surgery are therefore one of the biggest challenges in need of a solution.
+Other trends include an increasing focus on the individuals through personalized healthcare and prevention based on an individual's biomedical information and e-health supporting a healthier lifestyle.
+Exposome is a new trend in this field, where through knowledge of the lifelong exposure health could be predicted.